 Access to Continuous Glucose Monitoring through the NDSS

 CGM devices assist users with type 1 diabetes to manage their blood glucose levels and control their diabetes.
-Providing access to subsidised CGM sensors and transmitters may assist these children and young people, and their families, to better manage their blood glucose levels, and may reduce stress, anxiety and emergency visits to the hospital.
+Providing access to subsidised CGM sensors and transmitters may assist these people to better manage their blood glucose levels, and may reduce stress, anxiety and emergency visits to the hospital.
 CGM devices can also assist users with other rare conditions that are very similar to type 1 diabetes.

 If you are interested in learning more about CGM and whether it might be right for you or your child, we encourage you to speak with your diabetes healthcare team to see if this could help you and your family in managing your or your child’s diabetes.
-You can also call the NDSS Helpline on 1300 136 588 and ask to speak the CGM Engagement Team.
+You can also call the NDSS Helpline on 1300 136 588.
 The Helpline operates during 8:30am to 5pm Monday to Friday and from 9am to 12pm on Saturdays and national public holidays.

 To be eligible for the initiative you must be registered with the NDSS.
 More information on registration with the NDSS is available by clicking here.